-In addition to providing for your family after you die, a whole life policy builds cash value you can access as a loan or withdrawal at any time (based on the amount available).2 When you buy a whole life insurance policy, part of the premium is set aside to grow into cash value, similar to building equity in your home.
+In addition to providing for your family after you die, a whole life insurance policy builds cash value you can access as a loan or withdrawal at any time (based on the amount available).2 When you buy whole life insurance, part of the premium is set aside to grow into cash value, similar to building equity in your home.

 Whether you tap into the accumulated cash value during your lifetime or your family relies on the death benefit to cover expenses, this versatile policy is often used for:

 You choose how much money you want to leave your loved ones, which is known as the death benefit.

 Premiums are based on your age and health when you buy the policy and are generally lower when you’re younger.
 As long as you make all the payments and don’t cancel the policy, it’s yours for the rest of your life.
 The ability to lock in whole life insurance rates at a young age is a really big deal – and it can save you money in the future.
 You can decide which payment option works best for you.

 Another feature is the whole life insurance dividend.
 The dividend is a payment that you, as a client, can receive from your whole life insurance policy, as determined by COUNTRY.
 Whole life insurance dividends are not guaranteed, but if you receive one, it can be used to:

 Life evolves and so does your need for financial protection.
 If you can relate to any of the items below, it would be a good idea to consider whole life insurance:

 You might have heard about insurance “riders” and wondered what they are.
 They’re simply add-ons that allow you to customize your policy to your needs.
 Here are the features you can add to your whole life policy for an extra cost.